-Objective TOE Security Functional and Assurance Requirements O.Identification - FAU_SAS.1 "Audit storage" O.RND - FCS_RNG.1 "Quality metric for random numbers" plus those for O.Leak-Inherent, O.Phys-Probing, O.Malfunction, O.Phys-Manipulation, O.Leak-Forced FDP_ITT.1, FPT_ITT.1, FDP_IFC.1, FPT_PHP.3, FRU_FLT.2, FPT_FLS.1, AVA_VAN.5, ADV_ARC.1 - FCS_RNG.1/DRNG "Quality metric for random numbers" OE.Plat-Appl not applicable OE.Resp-Appl not applicable OE.Process-Sec-IC not applicable O.Mem-Access - FDP_ACC.1 "Subset access control" - FDP_ACF.1 "Security attribute based access control" - FMT_MSA.3 "Static attribute initialisation" - FMT_MSA.1 "Management of security attributes" - FMT_SMF.1 "Specification of Management Functions" - FCS_COP.1 "Cryptographic operation" O.Add-Functions - FCS_CKM.1 / ECDSA (optional) - FCS_CKM.1 / RSA (optional)
+Objective TOE Security Functional and Assurance Requirements O.Abuse-Func - FMT_LIM.1 "Limited capabilities" - FMT_LIM.2 "Limited availability" plus those for O.Leak-Inherent, O.Phys-Probing, O.Malfunction, O.Phys-Manipulation, O.Leak-Forced - FDP_ITT.1, FPT_ITT.1, FDP_IFC.1, FPT_PHP.3, FRU_FLT.2, FPT_FLS.1, ADV_ARC.1 O.Identification - FAU_SAS.1 "Audit storage" O.RND - FCS_RNG.1 "Quality metric for random numbers" plus those for O.Leak-Inherent, O.Phys-Probing, O.Malfunction, O.Phys-Manipulation, O.Leak-Forced - FDP_ITT.1, FPT_ITT.1, FDP_IFC.1, FPT_PHP.3, FRU_FLT.2, FPT_FLS.1, AVA_VAN.5, ADV_ARC.1 OE.Plat-Appl not applicable OE.Resp-Appl not applicable OE.Process-Sec-IC not applicable O.Mem-Access - FDP_ACC.1 "Subset access control" - FDP_ACF.1 "Security attribute based access control" - FMT_MSA.3 "Static attribute initialisation" - FMT_MSA.1 "Management of security attributes" - FMT_SMF.1 "Specification of Management Functions"

-Table 6: Security Requirements versus Security Objectives
+Table 7: Security Requirements versus Security Objectives

-- 179 The justification related to the security objective "Protection against Inherent Information Leakage (O.Leak-Inherent)" is as follows: - 180 The refinements of the security functional requirements FPT_ITT.1 and FDP_ITT.1 together with the policy statement in FDP_IFC.1 explicitly require the prevention of disclosure of secret data (TSF data as well as User Data) when transmitted between separate parts of the TOE or while being processed.
-This includes that attackers cannot reveal such data by measurements of emanations, power consumption or other behaviour of the TOE while data are transmitted between or processed by TOE parts. - 181 Of course this has also to be supported by the Security IC Embedded Software.
-For example timing attacks were possible if the processing time of algorithms implemented in the software would depend on the content of secret variables. - 182 The justification related to the security objective "Protection against Physical Probing (O.Phys-Probing)" is as follows: - 183 The scenario of physical probing as described for this objective is explicitly included in the assignment chosen for the physical tampering scenarios in FPT_PHP.3.
-Therefore, it is clear that this security functional requirement supports the objective. - 184 It is possible that the TOE needs additional support by the Security IC Embedded Software (e. g. to send data over certain buses only with appropriate precautions).
-In this case the combination of the Security IC Embedded Software together with FPT_PHP.3 is suitable to meet the objective. - 185 The justification related to the security objective "Protection against Malfunctions (O.Malfunction)" is as follows:
+- 189 The justification related to the security objective "Protection against Inherent Information Leakage (O.Leak-Inherent)" is as follows: - 190 The refinements of the security functional requirements FPT_ITT.1 and FDP_ITT.1 together with the policy statement in FDP_IFC.1 explicitly require the prevention of disclosure of secret data (TSF data as well as User Data) when transmitted between separate parts of the TOE or while being processed.
+This includes that attackers cannot reveal such data by measurements of emanations, power consumption or other behavior of the TOE while data are transmitted between or processed by TOE parts. - 191 Of course this has also to be supported by the Security IC Embedded Software.
+For example timing attacks were possible if the processing time of algorithms implemented in the software would depend on the content of secret variables. - 192 The justification related to the security objective "Protection against Physical Probing (O.Phys-Probing)" is as follows: - 193 The scenario of physical probing as described for this objective is explicitly included in the assignment chosen for the physical tampering scenarios in FPT_PHP.3.
+Therefore, it is clear that this security functional requirement supports the objective. - 194 It is possible that the TOE needs additional support by the Security IC Embedded Software (e. g. to send data over certain buses only with appropriate precautions).
+In this case the combination of the Security IC Embedded Software together with FPT_PHP.3 is suitable to meet the objective. - 195 The justification related to the security objective "Protection against Malfunctions (O.Malfunction)" is as follows: